OptimalBits/bull/REFERENCE.md

-  limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count.
+  limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count. readonly key: string; // The key for the repeatable job metadata in Redis.
 }
 ```